 Purpose

-This policy is intended to enable the Cooperative Education (Co-op) Program to facilitate mentored research experiences for students from all majors who are interested in conducting research on human subjects.
-It is understood that many students seek to distinguish themselves through original research in order to better position themselves for graduate school, a research career, or simply to become more knowledgeable in their field.
-It is understood that this policy is part of a larger effort to strengthen the College’s focus on student research and, in in collaboration with the four divisions and the language program, to help students conduct fieldwork in support of their language capstone and senior projects.
-It is also intended to enable faculty to deepen their involvement with students when they are on co-op and encourage collaboration on conference presentations and publications.
+This policy is intended to enable the Cooperative Education (Co-op) Program to facilitate opportunities for mentored research for students from all majors who express an interest in conducting some level of research on human subjects.
+It is understood that many students seek to distinguish themselves through original research in order to better position themselves for jobs, strengthen their applications for graduate school, or simply to become more knowledgeable in their field.
+It is understood that this policy is part of a larger effort to strengthen the College’s focus on undergraduate research and, in in collaboration with the four divisions and the language program, to help qualifying students conduct fieldwork in support of their language capstone and senior projects.
+It is also intended to enable faculty to deepen their involvement with students when they are on co-op and encourage collaboration on projects, conference presentations, and publications.

 Definitions